merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 where M (M <= number of GPUs) is the number of processes that you wish to launch.

-Now assume that we have successfully installed CUDA version and set the basis set path.
+Now assume that we have successfully installed CUDA version and set environment variables.

 HF/DFT single point energy calculation
 **************************************